JXLiu-AI/KPL/README.md

 # KPL: Training-Free Medical Knowledge Mining of Vision-Language Models

-This repository contains the official implementation of the paper "KPL: Training-Free Medical Knowledge Mining of Vision-Language Models".
+This repository contains the official implementation of the paper **["KPL: Training-Free Medical Knowledge Mining of Vision-Language Models"](https://arxiv.org/pdf/2501.11231)**.

 ## Introduction